Employer Of Record in Netherlands

 Industrial activity in Rotterdam is mainly in food processing, petroleum refining, high-tech, financial

-services, and electrical machinery. - The Hague
+services, and electrical machinery.

 The Hague’s tech sector is booming.
 The Hague is the administrative and royal capital of the Netherlands and its seat of government, as well as the capital of the province of South Holland.
-It hosts the International Court of Justice and International Criminal Court. - Utrecht
+It hosts the International Court of Justice and International Criminal Court.

 Prominent industries in Utrecht include the financial sector, healthcare, and creative industry companies.
 It’s an excellent location for new businesses thanks to its central location, accessibility, ideal business climate and well-educated workforce.